vyca2017/content/content/reference/platform/data-schema/fields.md

 ### Unique

-Setting the *unique* constraint makes sure that two nodes of the model in question cannot have the same value for a certain field.
+Setting the *unique* constraint makes sure that two nodes of the type in question cannot have the same value for a certain field.
 The only exception is the `null` value, meaning that multiple nodes can have the value `null` without violating the constraint.

-> A typical example is the `email` field on the `User` model.
+> A typical example is the `email` field on the `User` type.

 Please note that only the first 191 characters in a String field are considered for uniqueness.
 Storing two different strings is not possible if the first 191 characters are the same.